 There is no reason why diabetes should keep you or a loved one from traveling.

 It does require some planning and preparation.
 At times a new environment or new foods may seem stressful.
 Even the weather can affect blood sugars.
-But the more you learn about yourself as a diabetic in both familiar and unfamiliar surroundings, the more you will enjoy travel.
+But the more you learn about yourself as a person living with diabetes in both familiar and unfamiliar surroundings, the more you will enjoy travel.

 Not sure where to begin?

 We’ve created a comprehensive guide for you of things to consider when traveling with diabetes.